day8/re-frame/README.md

 Either:

 1. You want to develop an app in ClojureScript, and you are looking for a framework; or
-2. You believe that by early 2015 ReactJS had effectively won the javascript framework wars and you are curious about the bigger implications.
+2. You believe that by early 2015 ReactJS had effectively won the JavaScript framework wars and you are curious about the bigger implications.
 Could it be that the combination of `reactive programming`, `functional programming` and `immutable data` **will completely change everything**?
 If so, what does that look like in a language